JonAmparo/JonAmparo/README.md

-# Hi there, my name is Jonathan - Welcome to my Github Page!
+# Hi there, my name is Jonathan -

 ## I'm a Full-Stack Developer with a focus on the Front-End